mjc-gh/simple-xls/README.markdown

 Simple XLS
 ----------

-This gem basically builds HTML tables thus allowing you to easily import data into Excel, OpenOffice and others.
+This gem builds HTML tables which makes easy import data into Excel, OpenOffice and others applications of this nature.
+The HTML can also be used to respond to web requests as well.

 Example
 -------